 The policies contained in this Manual are subject to, and in accordance with, the laws of the State of Ohio.
 If a policy contained in the Manual conflicts with the terms or conditions of a collective bargaining agreement affecting a group of employees, the terms of the negotiated agreement will be followed.
-In the event there is a conflict between this Manual and the civil service rules or any other applicable Federal or State law or legal document, the civil service rules, applicable Federal or State law or legal document, the the true legislation invalidates or changes any of the provisions contained herein, the balance will remain in effect.
+In the event there is a conflict between this Manual and the civil service rules or any other applicable Federal or State law or legal document, the civil service rules, applicable Federal or State law or legal document will prevail.
+In the event that future legislation invalidates or changes any of the provisions contained herein, the balance will remain in effect.
 The Board of County Commissioners reserves the right to establish a lawful alternative to any invalid policy.